-In 1990, LTJ Bukem got his first big break at Raindance.
-Booked to play between one and two AM in front of 10,000 people, it was the first true test of the fledgling DJ skills.
-It may have taken all his mates to push him onto the stage but it proved to be a set that he’ll never forget.
-From the first track he ripped it up and LTJ Bukem, the world class DJ was truly born.
+In 1990, LTJ Bukem got his first big break at ‘Raindance’.
+Booked to play between 1 & 2am in front of 10,000 people, it was the first true test of his fledgling DJ’s skills.
+At the time it may have taken all of his mates to push him onto the stage, but it proved to be a set he’d never forget.
+That night LTJ Bukem — a world class DJ — was truly born.